vta/challenge/README.md

 1. Choose from the following programming languages:

- *Java, Go, PHP, Python, Ruby, and/or HTML/Javascript/NodeJS *
+ *Java, Go, PHP, Python, Ruby, NodeJS, and/or HTML/Javascript/CSS *

 2. Utilize a database or service to store information

-4. Make use of GitHub for development: commits, PRs, issues
+3. Make use of GitHub for development: commits, PRs, issues

-5. Provide documentation for deployment
+4. Provide documentation for deployment

 ## Extra Points